Themistocles: Battle of Salamis

-Autumn/Winter 480/479 BC
+Autumn 480 – Winter 479 BC

 The Allied victory at Salamis ended the immediate threat to Greece, and Xerxes now returned to Asia with part of the army, leaving his general Mardonius to attempt to complete the conquest.
 Mardonius wintered in Boeotia and Thessaly, and the Athenians were thus able to return to their city, which had been burnt and razed by the Persians, for the winter.
 For the Athenians, and Themistocles personally, the winter would be a testing one.
 The Peloponnesians refused to countenance marching north of the Isthmus to fight the Persian army; the Athenians tried to shame them into doing so, with no success.

 During the winter, the Allies held a meeting at Corinth to celebrate their success, and award prizes for achievement.
 However, perhaps tired of the Athenians pointing out their role at Salamis, and of their demands for the Allies to march north, the Allies awarded the prize for civic achievement to Aegina.
 Furthermore, although the admirals all voted for Themistocles in second place, they all voted for themselves in first place, so that no-one won the prize for individual achievement.
 In response, realising the importance of the Athenian fleet to their security, and probably seeking to massage Themistocles's ego, the Spartans brought Themistocles to Sparta.
 There, he was awarded a special prize "for his wisdom and cleverness", and won high praise from all.
 Furthermore, Plutarch reports that at the next Olympic Games: